Table of Contents

 #1.
 I Can’t Understand You

 #3.
-What Would You Want Me To Do To You?
+What Would You Want Done to You?

 #4.
-What Would You Want Me To Say To You?
+What Would You Want Said to You?

-- This is another one that works great with intentional parenting.
-When you have spent a lot of time teaching a child who she is, what your family represents, and what it stands for, considering whether her actions line up with these things or not will help her refocus her perspective.
+This is another one that works great when paired with intentional parenting.
+When you have spent a lot of time teaching a child she is created to be a reflection of Christ and that your family represents and stands for godliness, she is able to consider whether her actions line up with these things or not and will help her refocus her perspective.

 #6.
 You Must ________ Now.